Maveyyl/EssenceTD/README.md

 - normal
 - speed : increased movement speed (x1.5)
 - swarm : increased monster count per wave (x2), decreased resilience (x0.75)
-- tank : increased resilience (x2), lowered monster count and speed (x0.5)
+- tank : increased resilience and damage (x2), lowered monster count and speed (x0.5)

 #### Waves
 Waves are group of monsters.
 A map has a given count of wave.
 Each wave contains the same type of monster with the same characteristics.
 During a game, waves gets gradually tougher.<br>